zeux/zeux.github.io/_posts/2022-09-02-vpexpandb-neon-z3.md

 0x000103070f1f3f80 * 255 = 0x0102040810204080
 ```

-We can see that the result has one bit set in each resulting byte; this means that this value can be shifted by any multiple of 8 and the resulting values can be OR'd together (which is the same as adding them because there's no carry involved); doing so results in the top 8 bits of the value corresponding to the values of `k` where the byte was non-zero - exactly what we need to get our bitmask!
+We can see that the result has one bit set in each resulting byte; this means that this value can be shifted by any multiple of 8 and the resulting values can be OR'd together (which is the same as adding them because there's no carry involved); doing so results in the top 8 bits of the value corresponding to the values of `k` where the byte was non-zero - exactly what we need to get our bitmask![^2]

 There are a few ways to derive this in reverse; I'm not sure what exact method `0b0000000000000` used, however we can simultaneously devise the magic constant, and validate that the multiplication gives us what we want, by using [Z3 theorem prover](https://github.com/Z3Prover/z3).